SiriDB/libsiridb/README.md

 }
 ```
 ### `siridb_list_t`
 List contains a table with information.
-This is a response to a succesfull list
+This is a response to a successful list
 query.
 Both `headers` and `data` are guaranteed of type `QP_RES_ARRAY` and every
 item inside the `headers` array is of type `QP_RES_STR`.
 No other assumptions
 should be made about the content of `data`.